 Following the input from stakeholders and analysis of potential schemes against the tranche 3 criteria the following capital schemes have been identified as appropriate to take forward:

 Proposal to improve a 3km stretch of towpath (1km in Bradford, 2km in North Yorkshire / Craven) between Kildwick and Silsden.
 This funding will cover the construction of the North Yorkshire section.

 This scheme is ready for construction subject to funding.
 The scheme would be led by Canals and Rivers Trust, using their project managers.
 The scheme will improve access to recreation for leisure and health purposes.

-In Airedale we will deliver enhancements to aid accessibility to the Kildwick to Silsden link.
-The improvements include improved connectivity from Cross Hills to towpath (at Priest Bank Road), including widening of the pedestrian underpass under roundabout and provision of ramped access onto canal at Cononley Lane End / A629.
+In Airedale, we will deliver enhancements to aid accessibility to the Kildwick to Silsden link.
+The improvements include improved connectivity from Cross Hills to the towpath (at Priest Bank Road), including the widening of the pedestrian underpass under the roundabout and the provision of ramped access onto the canal at Cononley Lane End / A629.

 |Ripon West Sustainable Travel Corridors

 ||Delivery of features to reduce design speeds to encourage trips by active modes in the Clotherholme Road / Kirby Road area of Ripon.
 This scheme would have benefits for a number of schools in the area and also provide access to the town centre from residential areas and any future developments in the area.
 Measures could include footway-widening, provision of crossing facilities and traffic calming measures (including speed reduction).

 Development funding to undertake feasibility work for a fully segregated foot/cycleway between Helmsley and Kirkbymoorside alongside the busy A170 to enhance access to employment and facilities for residents, tourists and workers.